dotnet/standard/docs/netstandard-20/packaging.md

 The version of the platform package represents the version of its implementation, not the API surface.
 For example, it's possible to depend on the latest version of a platform package and still target an earlier version.
-That's because projects expresses them as separate pieces of configuration:
+That's because projects express them as separate pieces of configuration:

 * The `<TargetFramework>` property (and also `<TargetFrameworks>` if you compile for multiple frameworks).
 This expresses which version of the API surface you